Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Lions stats and trends

-- The Lions have yet to cover the spread this season when underdogs by 10.5 points or more.
+- The Lions have been underdogs by 10.5 points or more one time this season and have not covered the spread once.

-- Detroit's games this season have hit the over on two of six set point totals (33.3%).
+- Detroit's games this season have eclipsed the over/under two times in six opportunities (33.3%).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 2-1 overall, at home this year.
+- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this year.

-- This year, in three home games, Los Angeles has gone over the total every time.
+- This season, in three home games, Los Angeles has gone over the total every time.

-- Detroit is 0-3 overall, with only one win against the spread, on the road.
+- Away from home, Detroit has just one win against the spread and is 0-3 overall.

-- Detroit has gone over the total once in three away games this year.
+- In three road games this year, Detroit has gone over the total once.

 Powered by Data Skrive.